OctopusDeploy/OctoProduct/chapter1/chapter1.md

 Targets, described in the next section, are scoped to specific environments, providing a link between the Octopus representation of an environment and the environment modelled in the external infrastructure.

 How deployments progress from one environment to the next is configured in a lifecycle.
-A lifecycle defines the order of environments that a deployment must be performed to.
+A lifecycle defines the order of environments that a deployment must be performed in.
 Lifecycles also allow deployments to some environments to be optional.

 ### Modelling Kubernetes environments in Octopus

 Taken together, the combination of a cluster, account, and namespace represent a security boundary into which a deployment can be performed.
 In Octopus, this security boundary is represented as a Kubernetes target.

-The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, the credentials required to interact with the Kubernetes cluster, and teh categorization of the deployment that take place in those environments, which Octopus models as roles.
+The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, the credentials required to interact with the Kubernetes cluster, and the categorization of the deployment that take place in those environments, which Octopus models as roles.

 :::hint
 **Concept explanation: Octopus role**

-You can think of a role as as a tag describing the the type of application being deployed (e.g. `frontend` or `backend`) or management task that is performed (e.g. `admin` or `query`).
+You can think of a role as a tag describing the the type of application being deployed (e.g. `frontend` or `backend`) or management task that is performed (e.g. `admin` or `query`).
 :::

 ## Repeatable deployments in practice

 To demonstrate repeatable deployments, we'll deploy a sample application with a frontend and backend component to the development, test, and production environments.
-We'll create the development and test environments in one Kubernetes cluster, and the production environment in a second Kubernetes cluster.
+We'll create the development and test environments in a shared Kubernetes cluster, and the production environment in a second, separate Kubernetes cluster.

 The infrastructure we'll create to host these deployments is shown below: